mingyu-lu/mingyu-lu.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a 4th year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
+I am a 4th-year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
 My research focuses on the intersection of explainable AI, particularly feature and data attribution, generative models, and treatment effect estimation.
 I apply these methods to improve model transparency, fairness, and safety, aiming to enhance understanding and decision-making in complex real-world settings, particularly in the biomedical domain.

+I’ve been lucky to work with a lot of amazing people, and I’m always excited for new opportunities to collaborate.
 You can reach out to me at mingyulu[at]cs[dot]washington[dot]edu

 ### Recent Update